aikea/aikea.github.io/content/watchlog.md

 44. > **Blue is the Warmest Color | Abdellatif Kechiche | 2013**

 Ok.
 I can understand now what the protests were all about when this came out 9 years ago.
 The male director _does_ seem to border on fetishizing lesbians.
 Other than that, I think it's a great movie nevertheless, although a tad too long.

+PS: I Follow Rivers is such an earworm, OMG!!

 (first watch: Jul 10th, 2022)